University of Nebraska Medical Center

 Our residency program offers exposure to a wide range of neurological pathology and robust potential for research opportunities.
 Under the guidance of our dedicated faculty and hard-working residents, UNMC has shown time and time again that every graduating resident will feel well-rounded and prepared to independently practice in the field of neurology.

-We are proud of our department and cannot wait to meet and get to know you!
+We are proud of our department and look forward to getting to know you!

 Chief Residents